apache/shenyu-website/content/en/projects/shenyu/param-mapping-plugin/index.md

 * Selectors and rules, please refer to:[Selector And Rule Config](../selector-and-rule)。

-  * Only those matched requests can be modify your request body.
+  * Only those matched requests can be modified your request body.

 ## ParamMappingPlugin Guide